alphalemon/alphalemon-docs/add-custom-theme.rst

 .. code-block:: text

-    alphalemon:generate:themplates
+    alphalemon:generate:themplates FancyThemeBundle

-This command will generate the config files that defines the theme's templates.
+This command requires the FancyThemeBundle argument and will generate the config files that defines the theme's templates.
 If there's something wrong a notice is displayed.